scotist/data-structures/README.md

 ______________

+### Binary Search Tree
 The binary search tree and tests include three depth-first traversal methods: in-order, pre-order, and post order; and breadth-first traversal.

 The binary search tree implements a delete method, which will delete a given value from the tree, while keeping every other value and maintaining the balance of the tree.

+### Hash Table
+The hash table stores key-value pairs in numerical buckets where the bucket number is determined by the simple additive hashing algorithm.
+The hash table is initialized with an integer which determines the number of buckets and accepts only strings as keys.

+### Trie
+The trie is a tree data structure used to store an associative array where we care about the path to the leaf rather than the individual content of any node.
+Unlike the binary search tree, a node of the trie can contain any number of branches.
+Our implementation only accepts English words as strings.
+It has an insert method which accepts tokens corresponding to a single word, and a contains method which returns true or false depending on whether it is present in the trie.

+### Sort Algorithms
 Also included are basic implementations of a hash table, as well as insertion sort, merge sort and quick sort algorithms.

 Half of the modules are a joint project of Michael Sullivan and A.J.
 Wohlfert, and the other half of Michael Sullivan and Will Weatherford.